 For SSO users: If the email domain of the user is recognized as an SSO-enabled account, your users will be automatically routed to the identity provider instead of having to type in the Enterprise Domain string.
 Note that automatic routing is performed only if JIT (Just-In-Time) provisioning is enabled on the SSO node.

-"Master Password Login" is the login path for users who created their SSO Master Password in the vault.
+"Master Password Login" is the login path for SSO users who created their alternate Master Password in the vault.
 This feature (SSO Master Password) must be activated by the Keeper Administrator in role policies.

 For Master Password users: If the device is recognized and 2FA is activated, users will receive the prompt before typing the Master Password.
 Attempts to login with a Master Password will be denied until the user passes the 2FA step.

 Keeper's device verification is a critical security feature that prevents a user from loading a vault unless the device has been approved.
 A device can be "approved" to perform a login attempt based on one of the following criteria: